-"You have heard, that none but those who are converted, who have received the Holy Ghoss, who are Believers in the full Sense, may do this: Because this is not a converting Ordinance.
+"You have heard, that none but those who are converted, who have received the Holy Ghost, who are Believers in the full Sense, may do this: Because this is not a converting Ordinance."

 Is it not?
-Do not many of you know, the very Beginning of your thorough Conversion to God, was wrought wrought at the Lord's Supper?
-And does not one such

-Instance, overthrow that whole Assertion?
+Do not many of you know, the very Beginning of your thorough Conversion to God, was wrought wrought at the LORD's Supper?
+And does not one fuch Inflance overthrow that whole Affertion?

-And did not our Lord himself command those very Men, who had not then received the Holy Ghoss, who (in the full Sense of the Word) were not Believers, to do this in Remembrance of him?
+And did not our LORD himself command those very Men, who had not then received the HOLY GHOST, who (in the full Sense of the Word) were not Believers, to do this in Remembrance of Him?
 Here the Precept is clear.
 And to these he delivered the Bread and Wine with his own Hands.

 Sat.
-28. I shew'd at large, That the Lord's Supper was ordained by God, to be (ordinarily) a Means of conveying to Man, either preventing, or justifying, or fandifying Grace, according to their several Necessities; and, 2.
-That the Persons for whom it was ordained, are all those who know and feel that they want his Grace, either to restrain them from Sin, or to serve their Sins forgiven, or to renew their Souls in the Image of God.
+28. I shew'd at large, That the Lord's Supper was ordained of God, to be (ordinarily) a Means of conveying to Man, either preventing, or justifying, or fanctifying Grace, according to their several Necessities; and, 2.
+That the Persons for whom it was ordained, are all those who know and feel that they want his Grace, either to restrain them from Sin, or to show their Sins forgiven, or to renew their Souls in the Image of God.

-It is now easy to see, wherein the Difference lies,
+It is now easy to see, wherein the Difference lies

-between the Moravian Doctrine and ours.
+between the Moravian Doctrine and Ours.